China leaves India trailing in race for reserve currency status

-MUMBAI China's accession to the International Monetary Fund's elite has left behind India, whose cautious approach to liberalization means the rupee is unlikely to be a viable candidate for reserve currency status for at least a decade.
+MUMBAI, Dec 1 China's accession to the International Monetary Fund's elite has left behind India, whose cautious approach to liberalisation means the rupee is unlikely to be a viable candidate for reserve currency status for at least a decade.

 China has campaigned hard for inclusion in the benchmark currency basket, and the IMF's announcement on Monday that the yuan had been added was recognition of its global power status.